Called

 Certificates

-Certificate of Distinction and Completion are awarded to those receiving a grade of A in a class.
+2. Certificate Completion with Distinction are awarded to student receiving a grade of A in a class.

-Certificate of Commendation and Completion are awarded to those receiving a grade of B in a class.
+3. Certificate of Completion with Commendation are awarded to those receiving a grade of B in a class.

-Certificate of Meritorious Study and Graduation are awarded to those finishing 20 credits or more with a minimum GPA of 3.3.
+1. Certificate of Meritorious Study are awarded to students finishing 20 credits or more with a minimum GPA of 3.3.

-Certificate of Latin Honors and Graduation will be given to students with 20 credits and achieving the following GPA's: summa cum laude designation is given to those with GPA's of 3.90 or higher, magna cum laude with GPA's of 3.75-3.89 and cum laude for those with GPA's of 3.50-3.74.
+2. Certificate of Latin Honors will be given to students with 20 credits and achieving the following GPA's: summa cum laude designation is given to those with GPA's of 3.90 or higher, magna cum laude with GPA's of 3.75-3.89 and cum laude for those with GPA's of 3.50-3.74.

-Certificate of FSI Scholar and Graduation is awarded to those finishing 40 credits or more while maintaining magna cum laude status.
-We will provide a complimentary cap and gown for your personal keeping as a way to honor you for your outstanding achievement.
+3. Certificate of FSI Scholar is awarded to those finishing 40 credits or more while maintaining magna cum laude status.
+A complimentary FSI cap and gown is given to honor these student's outstanding achievement.
+Additionally, FSI Scholars may be invited to serve as a instructor or faculty member.

 A sample of some of our courses